Loan Modification Vs. Refinance: What’s Right For You?

 Refinancing follows a formula similar to the original mortgage process, so the steps of applying for a refinance should feel familiar to many homeowners.
 They are as follows:

-- Choose a lender.
-You can opt to work with your original lender or see if there’s a better offer elsewhere.
+1. Choose a lender: You can work with your original lender or see if there’s a better offer elsewhere.
 Shop around and compare to make sure you land the best rates and terms.

-- Submit an application.
-A refinance application will usually be simpler than the one you filled out when you were looking to buy your home.
+2. Submit an application: A refinance application will usually be simpler than the one you filled out when you were looking to buy your home.

-- Lock in your rate.
-Many lenders give you the option to lock in your mortgage rate.
-This will keep your rate from being affected by market changes.
+3. Lock in your rate: Many lenders give you the option to lock in your mortgage rate.
+This will keep your rate from being affected by market changes while you go through the underwriting process.

-- Complete the underwriting process.
-Mortgage underwriters will evaluate your financial information to see if you qualify for a refinance.
+4. Complete the underwriting process: Mortgage underwriters will evaluate your financial information to see if you qualify for a refinance.
 Your lender may also arrange an appraisal to ensure they’re not providing a loan that’s more than the home is worth.

-- Close on your new loan.
-After the appraisal and underwriting are completed, you’ll receive your closing disclosure outlining the terms of your new loan and closing costs.
-Finally, you’ll attend the refinance closing (which might happen in a virtual setting, depending on where you live) and sign the papers for your new mortgage.
+5. Close on your new loan: After the appraisal and underwriting are completed, you’ll receive your Closing Disclosure, which outlines the terms of your new loan and closing costs.
+Finally, you’ll attend the refinance closing and sign the papers for your new mortgage.

 When To Get A Mortgage Loan Modification Or Refinance